Osraige: Music & Art

 Some battles which took place in the kingdom of Ossory during the Norman Invasion of Ireland, as well as the arrival of William Marshal are commemorated in pictorial form in the modern Ros Tapestry.
 In 2018, Lise De La Salle composed piano music for each of the Ros Tapestry panels in her Ros Tapestry Suite, naming one Battles in the Kingdom of Ossory.
 Heresy Records released The Red Book of Ossory by the ensemble Anakronos, which blends medieval music, with jazz and contemporary classical.
 A black metal band from the US has adopted the name Osraige.
-Ossory Rd is the name of a single by new age Korean Project.Jinji from the album, "O'Connell".
 In 2020, Kilkenny-based animation studio Cartoon Saloon released Wolfwalkers, a movie based upon the old folklore of the werewolves of Ossory.
 In the film, the legend is brought forward in time to the Cromwellian invasion, where the daughter of an English wolf hunter is befriended by feral Irish girl surnamed "Mac Tíre" on the outskirts of Kilkenny.
 (Despite her bearing a masculine prefix, the surname is the Gaeilge word for wolf.)